DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 ## Basic Startup Commands
 _Note: only one compose file should be running at a given time.
-Run `docker-compose -p dX down` to stop one instance before starting another.
+Because each version of DSpace reuses the same ports and container names, you must run `docker-compose -p dX down` to stop one instance before starting another.
 Each instance will persist data in a separate volume._

 ```
 docker-compose -p d7 -f docker-compose.yml -f d7.override.yml up -d